mulbahoplanojames/Math-4-Kids/README.md

 ## Project Overview

-The "MATH 4 KIDS: Add" project is part of a series of math-related web applications.
+The "MATH 4 KIDS: project is part of a series of math-related web applications.
 It focuses on addition and provides a simple and engaging interface for kids to practice their addition skills.

 ## Features